73 Fun and Creative DIY Father's Day Gifts for 2026

 16. Paper Plate Prize Ribbon

-Cut ribbon tails out of paper and attach them to your paper plate that you’ve inverted and painted bright blue.
-Add the “#1 Dad” label and call it good.
-You can always pen a card on the back if you want this to serve a dual purpose.
+Cut ribbon tails out of paper and attach them to the paper plate that you’ve inverted and painted bright blue.
+Add a few Father's Day greetings or just a label that says “#1 Dad” and call it good.
+You can always pen a card on the back to say happy Father's Day if you want this to serve a dual purpose.

 17. Homemade Jam

-They are a great use of home garden leftovers– especially tomatoes, which mix wonderfully with lavender and honey for an unexpected delight!
+They are a great use of home garden leftovers — especially tomatoes, which mix wonderfully with lavender and honey for an unexpected delight!
 Don’t forget a cute hand-written label.
+If you’re still looking for ways to make Father’s Day extra special, consider mixing DIY gifts with other, experience-based Father’s Day ideas that offer even more ways to celebrate Dad.

 18. Personalized Grilling Tools

-Grilling is a popular hobby amongst Dads, and you can turn his everyday grilling tools into a beautiful reminder of your love and appreciation.
+For many dads, the grill is their happy place.
+Make it that little bit more pleasurable by turning his everyday grilling tools into a beautiful reminder of your love and appreciation.
 This last-minute DIY Father’s Day gift only requires some paint, or maybe even just paint markers.

-You can use his existing equipment, or get new stuff (ideally with a wooden handle) and add cute decorations and loving words to the handle.
+You can use his existing equipment, or get new stuff and add cute decorations and loving words to the wooden handles.

 19. Monster Trail Mix

-Whether store-bought or homemade, Dad is sure to love this tasty and simple DIY Father’s Day gift.
-Get a big container and with mom’s help, create a homemade label that says “Monster trail mix from your little monsters.”
+A tried and true backpacking food idea, Dad is sure to love this tasty and simple DIY Father’s Day gift.
+Get a big container and create a homemade label that says “Monster trail mix from your little monsters.”

-You can fill the jar with all his favorite trail mix ingredients– make it extra custom by doubling the amount of M&Ms (everyone's favorite) or leaving out the raisins if you know he will pick them out anyway.
+You can fill the jar with all his favorite trail mix ingredients, making this Father's Day DIY gift extra custom by doubling the amount of M&Ms (everyone's favorite) or leaving out the raisins if you know he will pick them out anyway.

 20. Building Memories Jar

-It can be anything big or small from going to get ice cream, going fishing or planting something in the yard together.
+It can be anything big or small, from going to get ice cream, going fishing or planting out your favorite herb garden ideas in the yard together.

 21. Homemade Salsa

 Store-bought salsa is fine, but the little bit of extra effort to make a batch from scratch is always worth it.
-Turn it into a tasty last-minute Father’s Day gift by packaging it in a mason jar with a nice handmade label.
+Turn it into a tasty last-minute Father’s Day gift by packaging it in a mason jar with a nice handmade label or a painted mason jar for a more bespoke look.
 Just make sure you remember the recipe because it might become his new favorite!

 22. Pre-Shave Oil